 - Long Caribbean cruise

 If you have enough vacation time, you may select to explore the entire Caribbean on one two-week cruise.
-With so much time to sail, you may leave from a US homeport and explore a great deal of destinations in the southern, eastern and western Caribbean as well as South America.
+With so much time to sail, you may leave from a US homeport and explore a lot of destinations in the southern, eastern and western Caribbean as well as South America.

 - Short Bahamas cruise